 In 2022, 30% of University of Rhode Island's first-year students submitted their SAT scores with their application.
 3% of admitted applicants sent ACT scores.

-To be competitive with other University of Rhode Island applicants, you should strive to earn between 1150 and 1290 (or higher!) on the SAT.
+To be competitive with other University of Rhode Island applicants, you should strive to score between 1150 and 1290 (or higher!) on the SAT.
 At University of Rhode Island 25% of admitted students scored higher than 1290 and 25% of scored lower than 1150, but the majority of students scored somewhere in between these two numbers.

 On the SAT Math Section, 25% of University of Rhode Island students scored 640 or higher and 75% of students scored 550 or higher.
 On the SAT Critical Reading section (formerly called the Verbal section), 25% of University of Rhode Island students scored 650 or higher, and 75% scored a 550 or higher.